AndrewLuckritz/FinalProject/02-ad-blockers.md

 Ad blockers stop the request before it loads, meaning:
 - No tracker receives your data
 - No tracking cookies are placed
-- Profile-building is greatly reduced
+- Profile building is greatly reduced

 ### Why This Matters
 Tracking can lead to: